 The urgency of the environmental crisis is increasingly massive in Indonesia, with various disasters coming almost every month.
 This is a phenomenon that makes us think.
 If studied, one of the factors that causes several disasters to occur is a decrease in the quality of the environment.
 This phenomenon makes us think back and relate the incident to the educational process that was applied.
 Land and forest fires that occur during the dry season, floods and landslides that occur in the rainy season create problems for the life of this nation.
 The problem of air pollution in big cities is due to the high use of motorized vehicles, the attitude of the population who still littering, and there are still many deviations in behavior that can reduce the quality of the environment itself.
 Indonesia is also one of the countries that relies on the extractive sector to drive its economy, such as coal, mining and minerals, even though Indonesia is one of the countries with the largest renewable energy potential in the world such as geothermal, solar, wind and hydro.

 According to employment trends, there are many areas of expertise in Vocational Education (VE) that provide automation and trend development for development, Directorate of Vocational Development limit the areas to be revitalized.
-It is also in order to carry out the institutional arrangement of expertise competencies that exist in the SMK is somewhat able to answer the challenges and dynamics of the development of science science and technology.
+It is also in order to carry out the institutional arrangement of expertise competencies that exist in the SMK is somewhat able to answer the challenges and dynamics of the development of science and technology.
 These areas are: Revitalization sector above, is the focus of the area of expertise that will be intervened for 5 (five) next year.
 This is a priority area national and support national development.
 Every area of expertise the intervention in total from interventions that are physical and physical non-physical access and quality up to the competence of expertise.
 So, it is hoped that with one intervention the school can continue develop, grow progressively and independently.
 Component the revitalization program represents this.
 The form of the paradigm theoretical basis which is used as the basis for the target of the activity at the same time answer the strategic and program objectives that have been determined by the Ministry of Education and Culture.
 The following are program details revitalization 2020-2024 :

 TABLE 1.
-Vocational High School Development Program Plan for 2020-2024 (PSMK, 2019)
+Vocational High School Development Program Plan for 2020-2024 [5]